 NOTE: Port Guides are LARGE pdf files requiring a fast internet connection to download

-The port guides use high bandwidth to download due to the size of the files.
+The port guides use high bandwidth to download due to the large size of the files.

-fast internet connection can slow down when many users are
+fast internet connection slows down when many users are

 If you have difficulty

 downloading port guides, the problem is most likely due to:

 week for the last four years, I have received emails stating, "The X